AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 - | :----:
 **Red & Hot**: Using a weapon active taints enemies nearby with red paint for 8s and makes them take 25% bonus Physical and Elemental DMG (cannot stack).
 Triggering it again resets the duration. | 1st
+**Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
+6 stacks max. | 2nd
 **Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
-Triggering it again resets the duration. | 2nd
+Triggering it again resets the duration. | 3rd
 **Blue & Cold**: Triggering an Ultimate Evasion Skill taints enemies nearby with blue paint for 8s and reduces their Total DMG and Move Speed by 30%.
-Triggering it again resets the duration. | 3rd
+Triggering it again resets the duration. | 4th
-**Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
-6 stacks max. | Optional 4th
 **Grey & Empty**: Enemies stay tainted for 5s longer. | Optional 5th
 **Nexus Signet 2: Faded Stars** |
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
 Triggering it again resets the duration. | 1st